CorruptBandit/mac-device-handler/README.md

 ```

 **Provide DSH with Permissions**:
-- System Preferences --> Security & Privacy --> Click the lock to make changes --> Add DSH to the list
+- System Preferences --> Security & Privacy --> Click the lock to make changes --> Add DHS to the list

 ### Killing the Service